quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 How state is loaded and used for operations such as `terraform apply` is determined by a [Backend](https://www.terraform.io/docs/backends).
 As mentioned, by default the state is stored locally which is enabled by a "local" backend.

 ### Remote State
-In scenarios where you are working as part of a team to provision and manage a services deployed by Terraform, all the members of the team will need access to the state file to apply new changes.
+In scenarios where you are working as part of a team to provision and manage services deployed by Terraform, all the members of the team will need access to the state file to apply new changes.
 You would also want resiliency against losing the state file.
 You can cater for provisioning and managing Terraform in a team environment and providing redundancy for the state file by using a remote backend.
-A remote backend can also provide locking mehcanisms to ensure multiple users can't change resources at the same time.
+A remote backend can also provide locking mechanisms to ensure multiple users can't change resources at the same time.
 Backends such as [Consul](https://www.terraform.io/docs/backends/types/consul.html) & [S3](https://www.terraform.io/docs/backends/types/s3.html) among others, are backends that you can use to store master Terraform state in a remote location.

 To configure a remote backend, append the `terraform` section below to your terraform file `layer0.tf`.
 Update the `path` property to a GUID to avoid a potential conflict as demo.consul.io is a public consul endpoint.

 !!!
 Tip
   If you have been following along with the guide, layer0.tf should already have the below section commented out.
 You can simply uncomment the `terraform` section and populate the properties with the appropriate values.

 ```
 terraform {